Thank God for Lisa: A Story of Why I’m Affirming

 When I asked myself that question, sitting alone on my bed in Belfast, I remembering answering aloud, “Hell no.”

-I know many people aren’t where I am; some still have questions that feel big to them.
+I know many people aren’t where I am; some still have big questions they’re working through.
 I just don’t anymore.
 I think one of the things the above Gospel story teaches is that change comes in steps.
 For some, that may be two steps; for others, 2,000.
-As Pádraig wrote once, “most people do what seems reasonable to them at the time, most of the time” (Ó Tuama, In the Shelter, 93).
+As my friend Micky ScottBey Jones says, we all have the right to start somewhere, and then grow.